ESO SCIENCE ARCHIVE FACILITY Observational Raw Data

 This section provides information on the query parameters used to find observations carried out during specific nights or in a specific program.

-an ESO night starts at noon and finishes at noon the following day
+An ESO night starts at noon and finishes at noon the following day

 (e.g. 2020-12-31 starts at 2020-12-31T12:00:00 and ends at noon the day after).